mrumayi20/product-app/README.md

 # 🛍️ React Product App

-A clean, beginner-friendly product listing app built using **React + Vite**, styled with CSS — includes components with inputs/outputs, a service layer using Observables, and dynamic routing.
+A simple and easy-to-use product listing website built with React.
+You can view a list of products, click on any product to see more details, and enjoy a smooth, clean design.

 ---